I could be wrong about this…

 Actually, it’s been painful reading through a stack of so-so resumes, and even more painful doing screening calls.

-Like I said in the start, maybe I’m wrong?
+Like I said at the start, maybe I’m wrong?

 Maybe I suck at interviewing?